taxlegit-dev/vectorless-rag/README.md

 <!-- - [Do We Still Need OCR?](https://pageindex.ai/blog/do-we-need-ocr): Explores how vision-based, reasoning-native RAG challenges the traditional OCR pipeline, and why the future of document AI might be *vectorless* and *vision-based*. -->

  **🧪 Cookbooks:**
-- [Vectorless RAG](https://docs.pageindex.ai/cookbook/vectorless-rag-pageindex): A minimal, hands-on example of reasoning-based RAG using PageIndex — no vectors, no chunking, and human-like retrieval.
+- [Vectorless RAG](https://docs.pageindex.ai/cookbook/vectorless-rag-pageindex): A minimal, hands-on example of reasoning-based RAG using PageIndex.
+No vectors, no chunking, and human-like retrieval.
-- [Vision-based Vectorless RAG](https://docs.pageindex.ai/cookbook/vision-rag-pageindex): Experience OCR-free document understanding through PageIndex’s visual retrieval workflow that retrieves and reasons directly over PDF page images.
+- [Vision-based Vectorless RAG](https://docs.pageindex.ai/cookbook/vision-rag-pageindex): Experience OCR-free document understanding with PageIndex’s visual retrieval workflow that retrieves and reasons directly over PDF page images.
 </details>

 ---